Skip to main content

 Type Name Content Proxy status TTL

-A <name> <your-dedicated-ipv4> Proxied Auto
+A <your-domain> <your-dedicated-ipv4> Proxied Auto

 # Optional

-AAAA <name> <your-project-ipv6> Proxied Auto
+AAAA <your-domain> <your-project-ipv6> Proxied Auto

 Tip